Akan people: Oral Traditions

 the Adanse area of the Asante Region.
 These traditions emphasize sacred geography, clan emergence, and spiritual unity, with the deity Bona acting as guardian of Adanse's early cohesion.
 The Akwamu identify early capitals at Twifo-Hemang, Asamangkese and later Nyanaoase, located near key trade routes in the southern forests.
 As their power grew, the capital shifted multiple times, eventually crossing the Volta Gorge.

 In the south and west, the Fante people recount a migration from Bono-Tekyiman to the coast, where they encountered the Etsi.
 Their founding is tied to Mankessim and the rock shrine Nananom Pow, linked to the legendary ancestral trio Obrumankoma, Odapagyan, and Oson.
 The Aowin (also known as Agni) claim an early presence in the western forests.
 Their kingdom dominated regional trade and provided refuge to displaced groups before its decline during wars with Denkyira and Asante.
 The Sefwi people trace their origins to the Bono and Adansi areas but describe distinct migrations into the western forests in response to 17th–18th century warfare.

 The Nzima trace their origins to the formation of the Nzima Kingdom, created by three brothers, Annor Blay Ackah, Bua Kanyili, and Ahmiree II, who united the existing states of Jomoro, Abripiquem, and Ankobra through wealth gained from European trade.
 Known in European records as Apolonia, this new polity dominated the south-western coast of the Gold Coast throughout the eighteenth century.
 Further west, the Baoulé people of Côte d'Ivoire trace their ancestry to Akan groups who migrated westward from the Gold Coast in two waves during the early eighteenth century.
 The first, known as the Alanguié Baoulé, moved from Denkyira after its defeat by the Asante around 1701, while the second, the Assabou group, left Kumasi following a disputed succession after the death of Osei Tutu in 1717.

 History

+Ancient origins

+E1b1a1-M2 is the predominant paternal haplogroup in West Africa (70-97%).
+According to Shriner and Rotimi, genetic analysis suggests that the sickle-cell mutation originated about 7,300 years ago during the Holocene Wet Phase.
+Their study found evidence for a single origin of the mutation in Africa, possibly in the Sahara or in west-central Africa, before it later spread across different populations on the continent.
+During the Holocene the Sahara experienced major climatic changes.
+Around 11,000 years ago, during the African Humid Period, lakes, rivers, and grasslands spread across areas that are now desert.
+Archaeological evidence shows that human populations lived across the Sahara during this time.
+Between about 6300 and 5200 years ago the climate became dry again, population levels declined, and many desert regions were abandoned.